ooblex/ooblex/README.md

 python3 pub.py
 ```

 You will also need to test mjpeg.py.
 This will also require the SSL certificate location to be properly configured.
-You can use nano or vim to do this. ie: sudo nano.py

 ```
 python3 mjpeg.py